slune-org/confinode/doc/en/devmanual.md

 ## “modulePaths” option

 Loader modules are always searched based on current folder and on currently being read configuration files.
 In the event of your application importing some modules, you may want to add its folder.
-The `modulePaths` options accepts a list of additional folders which will be provided to `require.resolve()` to search for modules.
+The `modulePaths` options accepts a single or an array of additional folders which will be provided to `require.resolve()` to search for modules.

 Note that the current folder is always added and it is therefore useless to give it here.